 If you’ve ever visited Disney World, you have probably seen Cast Members holding digital tablets.
 You may have even been stopped by one of these Cast Members to answer some questions about your stay at the resort.
 They usually ask some demographic questions like age, gender, household income, etc., and then you’ll ask you specific questions about the park you are in.
 These surveys are usually to find out if you like certain attractions and if you think they need a makeover.
 They will probably also ask you if it’s okay to send you an e-mail at the end of your vacation to evaluate your overall satisfaction with your Disney Vacation.

-During a Disney Vacation last year, my husband and I were stopped by one of these Cast Members on our way out of the Animal Kingdom park.
+During a Disney Vacation last year, I was stopped by one of these Cast Members on our way out of the Animal Kingdom park.
 She was very polite and asked if she could ask us a few questions.
 We agreed, and the questions consisted mainly of what attractions we visited that day and our satisfaction with each one.
 After we had completed the survey, the Cast Member offered us a FastPass voucher to make up for the time we had lost.

 We also received a follow-up e-mail asking about our resort experience, what we enjoyed about each park, and what we thought needed changed.
 The survey was quick, but I believe they asked appropriate questions to evaluate our level of satisfaction.
 The e-mail was also sent in a timely manner so we had time to get home and get unpacked, but it wasn’t too far from the time we returned home that we would forget important details.